...

 Introduction

 Non-deposit taking microfinance institutions (NDT-MFIs) focus solely on lending without accepting customer deposits.
-Unlike banks or deposit-taking MFIs that rely on customer deposits as a primary funding source, NDT-MFIs generate capital through equity, loans, and grants to extend credit to clients.
+Unlike banks or deposit-taking MFIs rely on customer deposits as a primary funding source, NDT-MFIs generate capital through equity, loans, and grants to extend credit to clients.

-Mode of Registration of Non-deposit taking Microfinance in Kenya
+Mode of Registration of Non-deposit-taking Microfinance in Kenya

-The preferred company structure for non-deposit taking MFIS is a private Limited Company, this structure offers several advantages:
+The preferred company structure for non-deposit taking MFIS is a private Limited Company.
+This structure offers several advantages:

 • Limited Liability: Limited liability protects the personal wealth of company owners (shareholders) from debts incurred by the business.